-Firstly, after the enumeration of provisions, Ar.2A clears that the rights and duties mentioned in Ouran and Sunnah create an obligation for everyone to oblige it.
+Firstly, after the enumeration of provisions, Ar.2A clears that the rights and duties mentioned in Quran and Sunnah create an obligation for everyone to oblige it.
 In this compliance of injunction of the Quran and Sunnah become the supreme law of the land and no one can derogate from it.
 And any law made against the injunction of Islam becomes null and void52.
 The next question arises how these rights were enforced?
-Or what was the authority behind the Constitution to enforce these rights provisions?
-So, the enforcement constitutional provisions must be in the hands of the court to ensure the full compliance of injunctions of the Ouran and Sunnah.
+Or what was the authority behind the Constitution to enforce these or provisions?
+So. the enforcement of rights constitutional provisions must be in the hands of the court to ensure the full compliance of injunctions of the Quran and Sunnah.
 The judges are duty-bound to see the cases in the light of Islam.
 The exact wording of Ar.2A is-